All exhibitors must agree to the expo rules and regulations listed below when completing their contracts.

 Where an official contractor has been designated to perform services for an exhibitor — such as the rental of furniture, setup of exhibits, electrical work, plumbing, labor or any other service — no exhibitor or representative shall contract for such services with other than the said official contractor unless permission has been secured in writing in advance from Exhibit Management.
 Exhibit Management assumes no responsibility or liability for any of the services performed or materials delivered by the contractors.

-Exhibitor will not be permitted to store packing crates and boxes in the booth or Henry B. Gonzalez Convention Center during the exposition, but these, when properly marked, will be stored and returned to the booth by service contractors.
-It is the exhibitor’s responsibility to mark and identify all crates and boxes.
+Exhibitor will not be permitted to store packing crates and boxes in the booth or the Pennsylvania Convention Center during the exposition, but these, when properly marked, will be stored and returned to the booth by service contractors.
+It is the exhibitor's responsibility to mark and identify all crates and boxes.
 Crates and boxes not properly labeled may be destroyed.
 No trunks, cases or packing material shall be brought into or out of the exhibit space during expo hours.

 No photographs shall be taken without the prior consent of Exhibit Management and/or the exhibitors involved.

-All property of the exhibitor remains under its care, custody and control in transit to and from Henry B. Gonzalez Convention Center, during installation and removal, and while it is within the confines of Henry B. Gonzalez Convention Center.
-Neither Exhibit Management, ISTE, the owners or management of Henry B. Gonzalez Convention Center, nor any of the officers, staff members or directors of any of the same are responsible for the safety of the property of exhibitors from theft, damage by fire, accident, vandalism or other causes.
-The exhibitor expressly waives and releases any claim or demand it may have against any of them by reason of any damage to or loss of any property of the exhibitor, except where the damage or loss is due to the gross negligence or willful misconduct of Exhibit Management, ISTE, the owners or management of the expo hall, or their agents or employees, arising out of Exhibit Management’s, the owners or managers of Henry B. Gonzalez Convention Center, or ISTE’s duties and responsibilities under this agreement.
-Exhibitor understands that neither Exhibit Management, Henry B. Gonzalez Convention Center, nor ISTE carry business interruption and/or property damage insurance coverage for loss or damage of exhibitor’s property.
-The exhibitor agrees to obtain the following insurance during the dates of the exposition, including move-in and move-out days, and shall be prepared to furnish a certificate of insurance to Exhibit Management if requested: (a) commercial general liability insurance coverage including protective and contractual liability for bodily injury and property damage, (b) employer’s liability insurance, (c) worker’s compensation/occupational disease coverage in full compliance with federal and state laws, (d) comprehensive general liability automobile insurance.
+All property of the exhibitor remains under its care, custody and control in transit to and from the Pennsylvania Convention Center, during installation and removal, and while it is within the confines of the Pennsylvania Convention Center.
+Neither Exhibit Management, ISTE, the owners or management of the Pennsylvania Convention Center, nor any of the officers, staff members or directors of any of the same are responsible for the safety of the property of exhibitors from theft, damage by fire, accident, vandalism or other causes.
+The exhibitor expressly waives and releases any claim or demand it may have against any of them by reason of any damage to or loss of any property of the exhibitor, except where the damage or loss is due to the gross negligence or willful misconduct of Exhibit Management, ISTE, the owners or management of the expo hall, or their agents or employees, arising out of Exhibit Management's, the owners or managers of the Pennsylvania Convention Center, or ISTE's duties and responsibilities under this agreement.
+Exhibitor understands that neither Exhibit Management, the Pennsylvania Convention Center, nor ISTE carry business interruption and/or property damage insurance coverage for loss or damage of exhibitor's property.
+The exhibitor agrees to obtain the following insurance during the dates of the exposition, including move-in and move-out days, and shall be prepared to furnish a certificate of insurance to Exhibit Management if requested: (a) commercial general liability insurance coverage including protective and contractual liability for bodily injury and property damage, (b) employer's liability insurance, (c) worker's compensation/occupational disease coverage in full compliance with federal and state laws, (d) comprehensive general liability automobile insurance.

 In the event that any unforeseen occurrence, force majeure, or acts of God or war shall render the fulfillment of this agreement impossible by Exhibit Management or ISTE, the parties shall mutually amend or terminate the agreement at Exhibit Management's option.
 In such circumstances, Exhibit Management's sole responsibility to exhibitor shall be a full refund of all rental fees paid by exhibitor.
 No monies will be returned should the dates or location of the exposition be changed by Exhibit Management, but exhibitor will be assigned space that the exhibitor agrees to use under these same rules and regulations.
 Exhibit Management shall not be financially liable in the event the exposition is interrupted, canceled, moved or dates changed except as provided herein.